raimondi1337/shiny/README.md

 [Live version here](http://dustin.raimondi.rocks/shiny)

-Varibles you can play with:
+Variables you can play with:
 ```
 maxNodeCount: 50 - controls length of line
 backgroundColor: "#202520"